 - iv.
-If a landscaping or physical noise insolation solution is developed, an acoustic design certificate is provided to Council by a suitably qualified and experienced acoustic engineer (suitable to Council) which confirms that when built to the recommended design and specification will achieve the minimum acoustic insulation standard of $D{2m,nT,w}$ + $C_r$ > 30 dB for the external building envelope of each habitable room. - c.
-If the above standard cannot be met with open-able doors and windows then: - i. mechanical air ventilation shall be required in accordance with provisions of the New Zealand Building Code G4- Ventilation. - ii.
-At the same time as meeting this requirement, the sound of the system must not exceed 30 dB LAeq(30secs) when measured 1m away from any grille or diffuser. - iii.
-The occupant must be able to control the ventilation rate in increments up to a high air flow setting that provides at least 6 air changes per hour.
-At the same time, the sound of the system must not exceed 35 dB LAeq(30secs) when measured 1m away from any grille or diffuser.
+Evidence is provided of a solid and continuous building, fence, wall or landform that blocks the line of sight from all windows and doors of every new or altered habitable room to any part of the road surface of the State Highway Designation. - c.
+If the above standard cannot be met with open-able doors and windows then: - i. mechanical air ventilation shall be is required in accordance with provisions of the New Zealand Building Code G4- Ventilation. - ii.
+At the same time as meeting this requirement, the sound of the system must not exceed 30 dB LAeq(30secs) when measured 1m away from any grille or diffuser. - The occupant must be able to control the ventilation rate in increments up to a high air flow setting that provides at least 6 air changes per hour. - The sound of the system must not exceed 35 dB LAeq(30secs) when measured 1m away from any grille or diffuser